andyvroberts/purple/design.md

 - REQ 2: Property within Postcode
 - REQ 3: Date and Price of each Property

 It should be possible to query the re-shaped data by postcode to see the history of all prices for all properties within that postcode.
-Note, in the UK, a postcode usually equates to a single street (although not always in sparsley populated areas).
+Note, in the UK, a postcode usually equates to a single street (although not always in sparsley or very densely populated areas).

 ## Non-Functional
 The implementation should be able to execute fully within an Azure environment.
 Within this, the following are desired:
 - NFR1: Low cost PaaS components should be used (serverless / no-ops)
 - NFR2: Complexity should be reduced to a reasonable minimum, although achieving this should not override NFR1.
-- NFR3: Data Egress costs should be minimised (ingress is usuall free) as the asusmption is that reads will far exceed writes.
+- NFR3: Data Egress costs should be minimised (ingress is usually free) as the asusmption is that reads will far exceed writes.
 - NFR4: The 'latest' land registry CSV file contains approx. 100,000 records, although this process should cater for an annual file (approx. 1 million rows).

 # Design